Dr Philip Moore

 Philip T Moore Dr. Eng M.Sc B.Sc (Hons) MCIOB

-Philip Moore obtained a First Class Honors degree (B.Sc.
+Dr Philip Moore obtained a First Class Honors degree (B.Sc.
 Hons) in computing with artificial intelligence with the award of a Masters Degree (M.Sc.) in computing (Internet applications) at the University of Central England in Birmingham, United Kingdom.
-Following the Masters Degree, he has been awarded Doctor of Engineering degree (Ph.D.) by the Graduate School of Engineering at Fukuoka Institute of Technology, Japan for the development of a novel generic context-processing algorithm for the delivery of personalized services in intelligent context-aware systems.
-He is a qualified quantity surveyor, an experienced contracts manger and is a full member of The Chartered Institute of Building (MCIOB).
+Following the Masters Degree, he has been awarded a Doctor of Engineering degree (Ph.D.) by the Graduate School of Engineering at Fukuoka Institute of Technology, Japan for the development of a novel generic context-processing algorithm for the delivery of personalized services in intelligent context-aware systems.
+He is a Chartered experienced construction estimator, quantity surveyor, contracts manger.
+He is a full member of The Chartered Institute of Building (MCIOB).

-He has been appointed to the position of Master Supervisor and Adjunct professor at the School of Information Science and `engineering, Lanzhou University, Lanzhou, Gansu.
+He has been appointed to the position of Master Supervisor and Adjunct professor at the School of Information Science and Engineering, Lanzhou University, Lanzhou, Gansu.
 P. R. China.
 He is a Guest Professor at Shandong Normal University, Jinan.